What is the difference between employers’ & public liability insurance

 The level of insurance cover you’ve chosen will also be a factor.
 For employers’ liability, legally you must have at least £5 million.
 For public liability, you may be required by clients to have a minimum level of cover.

-Follow the links to our FAQ guides if you want to know more about the cost of employers’ liability or how much you should expect to pay for public liability cover.
+Follow the links to our FAQ guides if you want to know more about how much you should expect to pay for public liability cover.
 Otherwise, you can request a quote and get a figure from Hiscox right away.

 Get a quote for employers’ liability or public liability insurance